pcmueller/pcmueller/README.md

 ### Hi there 👋
-### My name's Peter and I'm a full-time software engineering student studying front-end web and application development.
+### My name's Peter and I'm a full-time software engineering student focused on front-end web and application development.

 #### 🎓 Education:
 * 💻 Front-End Engineering Certification from Turing School of Software & Design (anticipated completion: August 2021)